finnegantdewitt/compression-visualizer/README.md

 # Compression Visualizer! 🚀

-Finally and app that can visualize the Huffman Coding algorithm!
+Finally an app that can visualize the Huffman Coding algorithm!

 ## Available Scripts